DJsudartha/Orbital/README.md

 - A profile page that can track a user’s progress on the website

 ### Rhythm Game

-This feature aims to target general, novice, and amateur musicians so that they can develop their understanding of music further in a fun and interesting way.
-This feature includes:
+This feature aims to target general, novice, and amateur musicians with an interactive rhythm game.
+This feature allows users to develop and test their sense of rhythm in a fun way.
+This feature includes

+- A unity developed game with custom songs and maps

+- A score tracker for each individual game that varies according to performance

+- The ability to accurately track a user's reaction time in real time

+- Feedback according to that user's reaction to certain events

 ## Tech Stack